-- 8,398,748 – the population of New York City.
+- 8,336,817 – the population of New York City.

-- 90,000,000 – number of unique users of Steam – for each month of 2018!
+- 132,000,000 – the number of unique users of Steam in each month in 2021.

 In 2015, the mobile Pokémon were mostly a thing for the most devoted Nintendo fans.
-A year later, a wave of poke-craze made almost everyone with a smartfon go hunting for their own Pikachu.
-The relatively simple, and, in addition, full of technical shortcomings, application from Niantic is based on the use of GPS, and – to some extent – of augmented reality, and it stormed the whole world.
+A year later, a wave of "Pokémon madness" made a lot of technologically savvy people for their Pikachu on hikes.
+A relatively simple application developed by Niantic, based on the use of GPS and to some extent augmented reality, which is full of technical flaws, has taken the world by storm.
 Suddenly, it turned out that we all suppressed the need to "travel across the land, Searching far and wide (...) to understand the power that's inside" for years.

 Pokémon Go within three months of the app's debut, in May 2016 it was already downloaded by half a billion people.
 Until February 2019, this figure was doubled.
 We can fully appreciate the astronomical scale of the game's success when we compare the sales with the number of the world's population – in 2018, it was 7.6 billion people.
-More than one in eight of Earth's inhabitants played Pokemon Go.
+More than one in eight of Earth's inhabitants played Pokémon Go.